[R]ather, he made himself nothing

 This fateful decision had the effect of creating just the opposite pattern.
 Remember, the mind of Christ forms the \/ pattern.
 The mind of Adam, in opposite fashion, forms the /\ pattern.

-Unfortunately, we will trust in just about anything and everything under the Sun but God.
-The result is we build false security, which becomes a false self.
+Unfortunately, we will trust in just about anything and everything under the sun but God.
+The result is that we build false security, which becomes a false self.
 In an attempt to be secure we fill ourselves up with everything but the one thing that will give us ultimate security—God.
-Growing in the grace of the Gospel means a long process of emptying ourselves of all this falseness—this emptiness that masquarades as fullness— that we might be filled with true fullness.
+Growing in the grace of the gospel means a long process of emptying ourselves of all this falseness—this emptiness that masquarades as fullness— that we might be filled with true fullness.
 We think the way to life is up.
 It is down.
-Descent defines the way of the Cross.
+It’s why we say, “Down Is the New Up.”
+Descent defines the way of the cross.
 Only in the fullness of God will we find the fullness of our true self.

 Who doesn’t want that?

-Abba Father, we thank you for your son, Jesus, who is the fullness of God.
-Show me the upside-down-ness of my life.
-Teach me that the way down is the way up.
-I am so tired of trying to fill myself up when only you can do that.
-Come Holy Spirit and lead me in this way of descent, following Jesus in the way of the Cross.
-WE pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who is the fullness of God.
+Show us the upside-downness of our lives.
+Teach us that the way down is the way up.
+We are so tired of trying to fill ourselves up when only you can do that.
+Come, Holy Spirit, and lead us in this way of descent, following Jesus in the way of the cross.
+We pray in Jesus’ name, amen.